A flexible framework for structural plasticity in GPU-accelerated sparse spiking neural networks: Methods

 \subsubsection{Recurrent classifier}

-Our previous work~\cite{Nowotny2022,Knight2022,Knight2023} shows that recurrent SNN classifiers can be trained on datasets such as the Spiking Heidelberg Digits~\cite{Cramer2020} and DVS gesture~\cite{Amir2017}.
+Our previous work~\cite{Nowotny2022,Knight2022,Knight2023} showed that recurrent SNN classifiers can be trained on datasets such as the Spiking Heidelberg Digits~\cite{Cramer2020} and DVS gesture~\cite{Amir2017}.

-Here we train SNN classifiers with a single recurrently connected hidden layers of 512 adaptive LIF~(ALIF) neurons on the DVS gestures dataset.
-Following the approach outlined by \textcite{subramoney2023efficient}, we spatially downsample the dataset examples from $128\times128$ to $32\times32$ resolution and temporally downsample so that there is only one spike in each $\unit[1]{ms}$ simulation timestep.

-In discrete time form, the membrane voltage ($v$), adaptation variable ($a$) and spiking output ($z$) of each hidden neuron in these models can be described by:
+Here we train SNN classifiers with a single recurrently connected hidden layers of 512 neurons on the N-MNIST and DVS gesture datasets.
+Following the approach outlined by \textcite{subramoney2023efficient}, we spatially downsample the DVS gesture examples from $128\times128$ to $32\times32$ resolution and temporally downsample so that there is only one spike in each $\unit[1]{ms}$ simulation timestep.
+When training on DVS gesture, we use adaptive LIF~(ALIF) neurons, the membrane voltage ($v$), adaptation variable ($a$) and spiking output ($z$) of which can be described by: